DHRI-Curriculum/Data-and-Ethics/lessons.md

 In addition, open access is not always the answer to concerns of reproducibility and/or ethical considerations.
 There are moments where the decision to not have a dataset or analysis openly accessible is valid.
 For example, when you are working with marginalized or vulnerable populations, concerns for causing more harm justifies restricting access.
 We may choose to control who has access to decrease the chances of misrepresentations (intentional or otherwise) or having results taken out of contexts.

-For a set of great questions to help you think through your data exploration and project planning, please check out Kristen Hackett's Tagging the Tower post, *[What to Consider when Planning a Digital Project.](https://digitalfellows.commons.gc.cuny.edu/2019/10/30/what-to-consider-when-planning-a-digital-project/)*
+For a set of great questions to help you think through your data exploration and project planning, please check out Kristen Hackett's Tagging the Tower post, [_What to Consider when Planning a Digital Project_.](https://digitalfellows.commons.gc.cuny.edu/2019/10/30/what-to-consider-when-planning-a-digital-project/)